EricZinda/InductorHtn/gettingstarted.md

 The [Inductor HTN Example](https://blog.inductorsoftware.com/blog/inductorhtnexample) shows how to use it in detail.

 ## Calling Inductor HTN from C++
-The C++ interface to InductorHTN is simply a set of classes used in addition to the InductorProlog engine.
+The C++ interface to InductorHTN is simply a set of classes used in addition to the [Inductor Prolog Engine](https://github.com/EricZinda/InductorProlog).
 So, start by reading [Inductor Prolog Getting Started](https://blog.inductorsoftware.com/InductorProlog/gettingstarted.html) to get an overview of the how to load files, the main classes that are used, etc for Prolog and then continue below.

 The rest of this document outlines the additional classes added by Inductor HTN to make Hierarchical Task Networks work.